 Development of the product, infrastructure, and team proceed and the company enters the market.
 Angel investment is more prevalent at the later points of this stage.
 The level of due diligence broadens to an entirely new level.
 Funding packet materials will need to address more than 100 new items, including:

 - Trademarks, Patents, and Copyrights

 - Tax Information

 This stage is appropriately named in that the company is primarily focused on growth in sales.
 The required capital often comes from angel groups, super angels, angel syndicates and VCs as part of Series A. A great deal of your funding packet has already been created for previous due diligence.
 In addition to those items, investors will focus in on:

 - Insurance Protections

 - Litigation Matters

-Mezzanine Stage – Your company is ready to scale.
+Your company is ready to scale.
 The venture is typically financed in this stage by VCs with a Series A or B round.
 There are some add-on items to your funding packet during this phase, but the investors focus will be centered on your success to date.

-In summary, be prepared to follow-up everything you have learned about impressing investors with a substantive funding packet to meet their stringent due diligence requirements.
+Be prepared to follow-up everything you have learned about impressing investors with a substantive funding packet to meet their stringent due diligence requirements.